crycode-de/node-radiohead-serial/README.md

 Since Version 3 this module is based on a TypeScript/JavaScript port of the native RadioHead library.

 This module can be used on any Linux, Mac or Windows system, for example a Raspberry Pi with Raspbian or a regular computer.

-It requires Node.js version 4 or higher.
+**Hint:** Version 4 of `radiohead-serial` requires Node.js version 4 or higher and is maintained only for compatibility.
+Please consider to upgrade to the latest version of `radiohead-serial` if you are using Node.js version 8 or higher.

 ## Example scenario for using radiohead-serial